HossHAJ/dataanalysis-/Progress log .md

 ### 23th March:

 - Houcem: Making the scoping document.
-- Maximilien: Changing the 5th visualization.
+- Maximilien: Changing the 5th visualization, because the last one had some buggs and didn't represent well the website.
 - Lina: Making the interpretation of the 3rd graph + Finishing the 3rd graph + Managing some buggs with the interactive features of this visualization.

 ### 26th March: